 Whether you’re growing right now or putting plans in motion to expand soon, many small business owners experience an amount of uncertainty when transitioning from a business of one to a team of staff.

-We raised a point in our previous article that simply being busy is not a good enough reason to be hiring.
+We raised a point in a previous article that simply being busy is not a good enough reason to be hiring.
 The key is, are you busy with the right kind of work?
 Is your plate full with tasks that will grow your business, or “busy work” that has you chasing your tail?

 To successfully grow and manage a team, your business really needs to consist of repeatable tasks that can easily be taken over by someone else.
 “Can I put a system around this?” is a key question.